leolynnn/OPenCV_Basics_Section_Leolyn_Louwella/README.md

   - Improves distinguishability between similar digits.

 ## Abstract
-This project explores the use of morphological dilation to enhance the clarity of handwritten digits with fragmented strokes.
-Using the numerical handwritten dataset, we preprocess images to repair broken strokes, then evaluate the result of this enhancement by comparing it to its origin image.
-The project aims to demonstrate how dilation can improve recognition accuracy, particularly for challenging samples, by enhancing stroke connectivity and structure.
+This project explores the application of morphological dilation to improve the clarity and recognition of handwritten digits with fragmented strokes.
+Using a numerical handwritten dataset, the study applies dilation as a preprocessing step to repair broken strokes, enhance connectivity, and remove small artifacts in digit images.
+The effectiveness of this enhancement is evaluated by comparing the processed images to their original counterparts using traditional recognition techniques.
+The project aims to demonstrate how dilation can significantly improve recognition performance, particularly for challenging samples, by refining the structural integrity of handwritten digits.

 # Project Methods

 ## Step-by-Step Methodology